Jriojas47/Jesses-Project/README.md

 # Jesses-Project
-This project contains all the content that is needed for the Project such as the videos, notes and 3D models
+This project contains all the content needed for the Project such as the videos, notes and 3D models